estherrrluya/cse15l-lab-reports/Lab Report 3.md

 # Lab Report 3

-In this lab report, I will introduce some command-line options with examples.
+In this lab report, I will introduce some command-line options for *grep* with examples.

 ## find

-The following are the four ways to use *find*:
+The following are the four ways to use *grep*:
 1. *-i*
 2. *-rl*
 3. *-n*